deitam/AwsCodeStarCdk/README.md

 Import the main file into your project and call the Main classes constructor.

-The arguments for the constructor are the scope, your project name, list of subnet IDs where the function should be deployed, list of security group IDs for the function, function invocation event type and event type arguments.
+The arguments for the constructor are the scope, your project name, name of s3 bucket to put function source code and toolchain to, list of subnet IDs where the function should be deployed, list of security group IDs for the function, function invocation event type and event type arguments.

 The subnet IDs specify, what subnets your function will be deployed to.
 Make sure they have NAT gateways, in order to access the internet.
 Read more: